 HCP testing identifies the corrosion activity of reinforcing steel in concrete structures.
 The test method is based on the principle that during the electrochemical corrosion reaction an electric potential difference is generated in the reinforcing steel.
 FDH conducts HCP testing using a device manufactured by Proceq SA.
 This device uses an electrode consisting of a copper rod immersed in a saturated copper sulfate solution, which maintains a constant potential.
 This electrode is moved across the concrete surface over the steel target of interest in a grid pattern, in order to ascertain the strength of an electrical field throughout.
 Upon comparison of these values with a reference, the extent of the corrosion potential can be estimated on the underlying steel.

-IE testing is a special form of nondestructive stress wave testing that can help determine concrete thickness and the presence of internal defects or cracks.
+IE testing is a special form of stress wave NDT that can help determine concrete thickness and the presence of internal defects or cracks.
 FDH’s custom IE method is conducted by temporarily mounting accelerometers (gages) on the top of a structure, such as a concrete foundation, and then striking the foundation with a series of impact devices.
 The compression waves created by the blow propagate up and down the foundation’s length with the accelerometer data being digitally recorded and stored using custom Data Acquisition (DAQ) hardware.
 The data is then analyzed by digital signal processing techniques using proprietary software developed and maintained by FDH.
 The analysis determines the time needed for compression waves to travel from the impacted surface to the bottom of the concrete (or a significant change/defect) and return.
 The foundation’s depth is then calculated from computed wave speed and the corresponding time required for travel.

 IR involves imaging of energy patterns via remote sensing cameras, positioned for ground use (walking, driving) or aerial use (drone).
 Infrared cameras measure the thermal radiation emitted from a structure depending on the thermal properties of the material and its size and shape.
 Used properly, thermal imaging can detect corrosion damage, delaminations, voids, and inclusions as well as many other detrimental conditions.
 IR data is used to analyze energy patterns emitted from a structure.

-A modern successor to the Parallel Seismic (PS) method, the Dispersive Side Sonic (DSS) test method uses the concepts of Dispersive Wave (DW) propagation to analyze PS data when searching for pile tips that are difficult to locate with traditional analysis procedures.
+A modern successor to the Parallel Seismic (PS) method, the Dispersive Side Sonic (DSS) test uses the concepts of Dispersive Wave (DW) propagation to analyze PS data when searching for pile tips that are difficult to locate with traditional analysis procedures.
 DSS involves positioning a transducer into a borehole at predetermined locations near a foundation element and generating a mechanical impact along an exposed portion of a structure.
 The data is collected and used for identifying the depth of the foundation’s tip by tracking individual frequencies within the time records.
 DSS has proven successful for finding pile tip locations from deeply buried steel piles and piles supported by footings.
 It has been employed on other foundation types, such as timber piles, concrete piles, drilled caissons, auger cast piles, and rock anchors.

 The UPV method measures the velocity of stress waves traveling through concrete.
 Data results help indicate concrete strength and density.
 Ultrasonic stress waves are initiated at one face of a concrete member when a transducer is excited by high voltage pulses.
 This ultrasonic stress wave pulse travels through the concrete and is received at the opposite face of the concrete member by a similar transducer.
 This signal is amplified and can be displayed on an oscilloscope.
 Time measurement circuitry in the V-meter determines the elapsed time for the stress wave pulse to travel through the concrete.
 The pulse velocity of the concrete being tested is determined dividing the measured path length by the elapsed time measured by the V-meter.